JonathanOmisore/SkyPi/README.md

 # SkyPi
-WebSockets are a relatively new technology; SkyPi uses WebSockets to allow you to access your Raspberry Pi from any device with a web browser.
+WebSockets are a relatively new technology that faciliates communication between the server and the web browser; SkyPi uses WebSockets to allow you to access your Raspberry Pi from any device with a web browser.
+Data is exchanged in JSON format.

 ## Dependencies:
 ### Client:
 * Web browser that supports web sockets

-### Server:
+### Raspberry Pi:
 * Python >= 3.5
 * Python with Asyncio package
 * Python with WebSocket package

+##Usage:
+###On Raspberry Pi:
+*python skypi.py [host] [port] [server password]